monoscope-tech/apitoolkit-landing/docs/sdks/infrastructure/kafka/index.md

 ---
-title: Integrating APItoolkit with Kafka
+title: Integrating monoscope with Kafka
-ogTitle: How to Monitor Kafka Producers and Consumers with APItoolkit using OpenTelemetry Collector
+ogTitle: How to Monitor Kafka Producers and Consumers with monoscope using OpenTelemetry Collector
 faLogo: message-lines
 date: 2024-06-14
 updatedDate: 2024-06-14